riverhuang1107/everai_documentation/Example/Private Volume/en/Llama2_7B_chat_with_private_volume.md

 # Llama-2(7B) Chat with private volume
 In the quickstart, you created a simple application.
 In this example, we use a private volume to store the `Llama-2(7B)` model files and implement an AIGC(AI generated content) online question and answer service.

-## Create an app
+## Login EVERAI CLI
 Create a directory for your app firstly.
 In your app directory, you should login by token you got in [EverAI](https://everai.expvent.com).
-After login successfully, run command `everai app create` to create your app.

 ```bash
 everai login --token <your token>